mrc-ide/Vo_serology/README.md

 - `Plot_DIC_script_9.R` is the main script to compare the performance of the original, extended and 2-groups within-household transmission models.
 This script requires scripts 6, 7 and 8 to be run beforehand.
 - `Plot_SITP_overdisp_fit_original_model_script_10.R` is the main script to output the model fit, the SITP and the overdispersionin the offspring distribution of the best model.
 This script requires script 6 to be run beforehand.
 - `Impact_of_contact_tracing_11.R` is the main script to compute the impact of contact tracing on the spread of COVID-19 in Vo' in spring 2020.
 Under the hood, this script runs a SEIR model that has previously been published (Lavezzo et. al., 2020, Suppression of COVID-19 outbreak in the municipality of Vo, Italy, medRxiv, doi: 10.1101/2020.04.17.20053157).
 This script is independent of all other scripts.
+- `Complementary_SI_info_12.Rmd` computes complementary info for Figures S1, and Tables S5 and S6.
+- `Neutralization_decay_script_13.R` is the main script that calculates the halflife of neutralising antibodies observed between May and November, considering only subjects who were positive in May and not increasing between May and November.

 ## R